-- There is a clear link between deprivation and crime, with focus needed on high need areas. - Particular groups disproportionally affected by crime, including women and girls and sex workers. - We particularly want to focus on supporting young people who are more vulnerable to exploitation.
+- There is a clear link between deprivation and crime, with focus needed on high need areas. - Particular groups disproportionally affected by crime, including women and girls and those who have experienced selling sex. - We particularly want to focus on supporting young people who are more vulnerable to exploitation.